Active ingredients per 2 capsules:

 a.
 RED YEAST RICE

 Statin drugs are prescribed medicines that help to lower cholesterol levels and prevent cardiovascular disease.
 However, with increasing reports of their side effects, natural alternatives are preferred by many.
-Red yeast rice has been used in alternative medicine to help lower LDL or “bad” cholesterol and triglyceride levels in the blood; which in turn helped in reducing the risk of cardiovascular diseases.
-This fermented rice contains a naturally-derived bioactive compound - monacolin K, which has the same chemical makeup as a prescribed drug, lovastatin, often used to lower blood cholesterol levels.
+Red yeast rice has been used in alternative medicine to help support healthy cholesterol and triglyceride levels in the blood; which in turn helped in supporting cardiovascular health.
+This fermented rice contains a naturally-derived bioactive compound - monacolin K, which has the same chemical makeup as a prescribed drug, lovastatin, often used to support healthy blood cholesterol levels.

 As phytosterols are structurally similar to the body’s cholesterol, they compete with cholesterol for absorption in the digestive system when consumed.
-As a result, cholesterol absorption is hindered and blood cholesterol levels are reduced.
-The efficacy of phytosterols in reducing blood cholesterol levels have been confirmed in numerous clinical trials.
+As a result, cholesterol absorption is hindered and blood cholesterol levels are within normal range.
+The efficacy of phytosterols in supporting healthy blood cholesterol levels have been confirmed in numerous clinical trials.

 c.
 RED YEAST RICE + PHYTOSTEROLS

 Red yeast rice has been used as a food and folk medicine in China for centuries.
 This fermented rice contains a powerful compound monacolin K, which helps inhibit HMG-CoA reductase, an enzyme that is involved in cholesterol synthesis in the body; while phytosterols help reduce the absorption of dietary cholesterol and stimulates the excretion of cholesterol.
-The coupling of these two powerful ingredients helps support healthy blood lipid levels and reduce the risk of heart disease or stroke.
+The coupling of these two powerful ingredients helps support healthy blood lipid levels and support cardiovascular health.

 i).
 Blocked arteries: